magento/knowledge-base/src/support-tools/patches-available-in-mqp-tool/mdva-34847-magento-patch-customer_grid_flat-table-slow-queries.md

 table.

-This patch is available when the [Quality Patches Tool (QPT) tool](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.16 is installed.
+This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.0.16 is installed.
 Please note that the issue is scheduled to be fixed in Magento version 2.4.3.

 ## Affected products and versions